 Re-Engage your churned audience with automation

 Now that you've identified your churned subscribers, you may be tempted to immediately remove or unsubscribe them from your audience.
 While ultimately you may decide to remove the majority, a few subscribers may still re-engage.
-Email automation (available on Delivra's professional, enterprise, and enterprise plus plans), lets you easily set up a cadence of campaigns targeting your churned audience in an effort to reconnect with them.
+Email automation (available on Delivra's professional and enterprise plans), lets you easily set up a cadence of campaigns targeting your churned audience in an effort to reconnect with them.
 Delivra's automation dashboard offers standard automation templates, including re-engagement, that provide you a default cadence for your campaigns.
 Simply drop in your mailings and choose your flag events to filter out the audiences who engage and those that do not.